Joaquim de Almeida: 1990s

-In 1994, Almeida played Félix Cortez, a former colonel of Cuban military intelligence in the Tom Clancy thriller, Clear and Present Danger, co-starring Harrison Ford, Willem Dafoe and Anne Archer.
-The film debuted at number one in the box office, earning a reported $20.5 million in the United States.
+In 1994, de Almeida played Félix Cortez, a former colonel of Cuban military intelligence in the Tom Clancy thriller, Clear and Present Danger, co-starring Harrison Ford, Willem Dafoe and Anne Archer.
+The film debuted at number one in the box office, earning a reported $20.5 million on its opening weekend in the United States, and over $122 million in total box office revenue.

-Clear and Present Danger was a great success and was nominated for two Academy Awards.
-Later in 1994, Almeida starred in the romantic comedy Only You, in which he plays a suave Italian businessman named Giovanni.
+Later in 1994, de Almeida starred in the romantic comedy Only You, in which he played a suave Italian businessman named Giovanni.
 According to The New York Times, the film director and producer Norman Jewison said: "I interviewed many actors for the role....
 There was one Italian actor, fairly prominent, that I met in L.A. and again in New York and in Rome.
 And I wanted to meet several other Italian actors in Italy."
 When the production moved from Pittsburgh to Italy last fall, however, none of the country's actors seemed right for what Jewison called "the clichéd Italian gigolo, the guy that women from the Midwest always meet."
-After the interview with Almeida, Jewison recalled: "Howard Feuer, the casting director, said, 'Joaquim's not that tall.
+After the interview with de Almeida, Jewison recalled: "Howard Feuer, the casting director, said, 'Joaquim's not that tall.
 He's not that handsome.
 He's no Rossano Brazzi here.'
 I said, 'But listen to his voice.'
 There's a machoness.
 Especially when he lowers it, whispers, leans across the table and pours you another glass of wine.
 He can be extremely intimate with his voice."

-In 1995, Almeida appeared with Antonio Banderas and Salma Hayek in the Robert Rodriguez's action thriller Desperado.
+In 1995, de Almeida appeared with Antonio Banderas and Salma Hayek in the Robert Rodriguez's action thriller Desperado.
 This film is the sequel to Rodriguez's independent film El Mariachi and the second entry in the Mexico Trilogy.
 Joaquim de Almeida portrays the main villain Bucho, a wealthy but casually bloodthirsty drug kingpin, who rules a seedy Mexican border town.
-Almeida replaced Raúl Juliá as Bucho, following Juliá's death in 1994.
+De Almeida replaced Raúl Juliá as Bucho, following Juliá's death in 1994.
 Desperado was screened out of competition at the 1995 Cannes Film Festival.
 He won a Portuguese Golden Globe for Best Actor in his next film, the 1995 Portuguese drama Adão e Eva (Adam and Eve), where he played the main female character career rival Francisco.

 In 1997 he appeared in the miniseries Nostromo and starred in the Luís Galvão Teles' drama Elles (Women).
 The following year, he co-starred with Eric Roberts in the Jack Perez thriller La Cucaracha (1998).
 The film premiered at the Austin Film Festival where it won the Feature Film Award.